kabisa/maji/README.md

  * [MochaJS](http://mochajs.org) a JavaScript testing framework that supports a BDD style of writing tests
  * [Chai](http://chaijs.com) is an assertion library that enables a BDD style of developing

-## Build-up

-You can find the sources in the `src\` folder.
-Compiled javascript is stored in `lib/`.
-It is included in this repository so this module can be used straight from Github.
-Now an application using Maji doesn't have to compile its sources to javascript first.

 ### Documentation

-Here are some common links to documentation you might need
+Here are some links to documentation you might need:

  * [Backbone](http://backbonejs.org)
  * [Marionette](http://marionettejs.com/docs/v1.8.7/)
  * [Mocha](http://mochajs.org/#assertions)
  * [Chai Expect/Should](http://chaijs.com/api/bdd/)
  * [Apache Cordova](http://cordova.apache.org/docs/en/4.0.0/)

-There is also a [FAQ](docs/faq.md)
+There is also a [Maji Mobile FAQ](docs/faq.md).